 Public feedback is an important component to the progress of this study.
 There will be several opportunities throughout the study for you to provide input to help make study decisions.
-Phase 1 of the study’s public engagement efforts ended in November, 2021 and Phase 2 is currently happening between April 5th to the 30th, 2022.
+Phase 1 of the study’s public engagement efforts ended in November, 2021 and Phase 2 ended in April 2022.

 Phase I (Fall 2021)

 Educate about Rapid Bus, study purpose and goals, and seek feedback on the development of the evaluation framework to capture regional and community transportation goals and priorities.

 Phase II (Spring 2022)

 Share outcomes of Phase I engagement, provide an update on alternatives development, and seek input on the evaluation of alignment and station alternatives.

 Phase III (Fall 2022)

 Present the final project findings and the recommended locally preferred alternative for each of the corridors for public review and comment.